CSeCIITB/module-1-python/README.md

 <img src="https://user-images.githubusercontent.com/81357954/153569492-a10ef6ad-3e2a-45ed-bb46-8758eae71cbf.png" alt="drawing" width="400"/>
 </p>

-Why it is called Python [:)?](https://docs.python.org/3/faq/general.html#:~:text=Details%20here.-,Why%20is%20it%20called%20Python%3F,to%20call%20the%20language%20Python.) </br>
+**Why it is called Python [:)?](https://docs.python.org/3/faq/general.html#:~:text=Details%20here.-,Why%20is%20it%20called%20Python%3F,to%20call%20the%20language%20Python.)** </br>

-[Python](https://en.wikipedia.org/wiki/Python_(programming_language)) is an [interpreted](https://www.ibm.com/docs/en/zos-basic-skills?topic=zos-compiled-versus-interpreted-languages) general-purpose programming language.
+[**Python**](https://en.wikipedia.org/wiki/Python_(programming_language)) is an [interpreted](https://www.ibm.com/docs/en/zos-basic-skills?topic=zos-compiled-versus-interpreted-languages) general-purpose programming language.
 Again Python is an open source software like Linux.
-So you can look up its source code [here](https://github.com/python/cpython), though it is not encouraged to try reading them 🦖.
+So you can look up its source code [here](https://github.com/python/cpython), though you are not encouraged to read them 🦖.

-An interesting [read](https://softwareengineering.stackexchange.com/questions/20988/why-is-python-written-in-c-and-not-in-c) on whether Python is written in C or not.
-We prefer Python since it is very easy to learn and write complex programs in it.
+An interesting [read](https://softwareengineering.stackexchange.com/questions/20988/why-is-python-written-in-c-and-not-in-c) on whether Python is written in C or not.</br> We prefer Python since it is very easy to learn and write complex programs in it.

 We are not taking up `how to install python`.
 Since it is available by default on Linux.
 Also, just a google search away.</br>
 [Here](http://docs.pwntools.com/en/latest/install.html) is the link to install `pwntools`.
 Though it comes installed on the VM we have provided.